Professional Tennis Players Association: Response

 In response, the ATP, the WTA, the four Grand Slam tournaments and the ITF released a statement in support of the ATP and said that "It is a time for even greater collaboration, not division; a time to consider and act in the best interests of the sport, now and for the future...When we work together, we are a stronger sport".
 The PTPA has drawn the opposition of players including Rafael Nadal and Roger Federer, the former writing on Twitter: "It is time for unity, not for separation.
 These are moments where big things can be achieved as long as the world of tennis is united".
 Andy Murray meanwhile argued that while he is "not totally against a player union", the WTA should be on its board and the current ATP management "should be given some time to implement their vision".

 This is not the first time that professional tennis players have called for a players' only union or body.
 Former world number 1, Andy Roddick, tweeted on 29 August in response to the news, "It's almost like someone should have said something a decade ago".
 Roddick has called for a players union as far back as 2011.

 In November 2020, after a refusal of the ATP to allow Djokovic and Pospisil to return to the ATP player council, they were said to have been nominated by their peers, Pospisil gave an interview to tennis.com podcast, to clarify why they accepted their nomination, and argued further about the need for the new association:

 "We basically don't have any information and the tournaments don't need to provide anything and don't need to be transparent at all," he says.
 "And that's not a business partnership.
 And especially when we're the product, where people come in and pay money to watch the players play.
 It's nothing confrontational.
 We're not here to be confrontational at all."

 Support

 Support of the PTPA has been widespread since the launch by both current and former players around the globe.
 A year after its foundation, it had over 500 members.

 American tennis players John Isner and Ryan Harrison have voiced their support on Twitter and have identified as members of the association.
 Top 30 players such as Hubert Hurkacz, Reilly Opelka, and Pablo Carreno Busta have done the same.

 Support from former players in the tennis world stems from Paul McNamee, Mats Wilander, and Patrick McEnroe.
 Denis Shapovalov has also voiced his support of the association.

 Leadership and Player Executive Committee

-In August 2022, the PTPA announced fomer CEO of OneTeam Partners, Ahmad Nassar, as its Executive Director.
+In August 2022, the PTPA announced former CEO of OneTeam Partners, Ahmad Nassar, as its Executive Director.

 In January 2023, the following players were announced to be part of the association's inaugural Player Executive Committee: